rust-skia/rust-skia/README.md

 ### Android

-Cross compilation to Android is supported for targeting 64 bit ARM and Intel x86 architectures (`aarch64` and `x86_64`):
+Cross compilation to Android is supported for targeting 64 bit ARM and Intel x86 architectures (`aarch64` and `x86_64`) for API Level 26 (Oreo, Android 8):

 For example, to compile for `aarch64`: